-- Use videoconferencing technology to provide CYMH community service providers with access to specialized mental health expertise for the purposes of clinical and program consultations. - Maintain a roster of experts of child and youth mental health. - Provide the service in a way which addresses the cultural and linguistic needs of the province. - Support the Coordination Agencies in facilitating access to the Child and Youth Tele-Mental Health Service by: - Establishment of referral protocols; - Supporting the prioritization of referrals; - Management of wait times for the Child and Youth Tele-Mental Health Service; - Work with Coordination Agencies to provide outreach to high needs communities; and
+- Use videoconferencing technology to provide CYMH community service providers with access to specialized mental health expertise for the purposes of clinical and program consultations. - Maintain a roster of experts of child and youth mental health.

-- Participate in committees composed of Tele-Mental Health Coordination Agencies, Hubs and key partners to work collaboratively across the Service Areas, provide operational support, and ongoing leadership to the Service, including but not necessarily limited to the Tele-Mental Health Working Group and its subcommittees (e.g., the Indigenous subcommittee). - Provide education and training to CYMH community service providers, and their community, where applicable. - Collect and report data in accordance with government requirements, including but not limited to: - o data which identifies the referring organization; and - any data recommendations developed by the Tele-Mental Health Service Working Group and its subcommittees. - Provide consultations and training services in both English and French in accordance with the French Language Services Act. - Practice cultural competence in order to provide support to Indigenous communities.
+- Coordinate referrals received to ensure the appropriate provision of consultations by assigning referrals to the psychiatrist deemed to have the best skill set for the referral - Provide the service in a way which addresses the cultural and linguistic needs of the province. - Support the Coordination Agencies in facilitating access to the Child and Youth Tele-Mental Health Service by: - Establishment of referral protocols; - Supporting the prioritization of referrals; - Management of wait times for the Child and Youth Tele-Mental Health Service; - Work with Coordination Agencies to provide outreach to high needs communities; and - Participate in committees composed of Tele-Mental Health Coordination Agencies, Hubs and key partners to work collaboratively across the Service Areas, provide operational support, and ongoing leadership to the Service, including but not necessarily limited to the Tele-Mental Health Working Group and its subcommittees (e.g., the Indigenous subcommittee). - Provide education and training to CYMH community service providers, and their community, where applicable. - Collect and report data in accordance with government requirements, including but not limited to: - o data which identifies the referring organization; and - any data recommendations developed by the Tele-Mental Health Service Working Group and its subcommittees. - Provide consultations and training services in both English and French in accordance with the French Language Services Act. - Practice cultural competence in order to provide support to Indigenous communities.